formulae-org/package-arithmetic-js/README.md

 # package-arithmetic-js

-Arithmetic package for the [Fōrmulæ](https://formulae.org) web application.
+Arithmetic package for the [Fōrmulæ](https://formulae.org) programming language.

-Fōrmulæ is a software framework for visualization, edition and manipulation of complex expressions, from many fields.
+Fōrmulæ is also a software framework for visualization, edition and manipulation of complex expressions, from many fields.
 The code for an specific field —i.e. arithmetics— is encapsulated in a single unit called a Fōrmulæ **package**.

 This repository contains the source code for the **arithmetic package**, in Javascript.